-Britain’s Boris Johnson comes to America to push for ambitious climate commitments — and to make nice with Biden
+U.K’s Boris Johnson comes to America to push for climate commitments — and make nice with Biden

 Johnson is best known for Brexit, the campaign he led to leave the European Union.
 He plays strong to his domestic core audience of right-wing Tories and the readers of the Telegraph newspaper, where he used to write a column.

-“But the Boris of 2021 is not the Boris of 2019,” said Robin Niblett, director of Chatham House in London, the international affairs think tank, who added that Johnson has grown into a nimble diplomat, as his recent hosting of the G-7 in Cornwall demonstrated, where he was adept at handling the different interests on display.
+“But the Boris of 2021 is not the Boris of 2019,” said Robin Niblett, director of Chatham House in London, the international affairs think tank, who added that Johnson has grown into a nimble diplomat, as he showed as host of the recent Group of Seven summit in Cornwall, where he was adept at handling the different interests on display.

 On a personal level, Johnson appears to have made strides with Biden, who once reportedly called the prime minister the “physical and emotional clone of Donald Trump.”